AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction

 \subsection{Model Implementations and Baselines}

-As we study zero-shot argument generation, we compare our model with unsupervised baselines by prompting LLMs.
+As we study \textit{zero-shot} argument generation, we compare our model with recent instructional LLMs.
 We use GPT-3.5 (text-davinci-003) as the base LLM.
-We consider the following baselines: (1) End-to-end generation (E2E) which directly prompts the LLM to generate a counterargument without any intermediate steps; (2) Plan-based CoT generation (PlanCoT) that first generates a chain of plans as intermediate content planning, and then produces the counterargument based on the plan; (3) Our model variant without refinement module.
+We consider the baselines: (1) End-to-end generation (E2E) which directly prompts the LLM to generate a counterargument without any intermediate steps; (2) Plan-based CoT generation (PlanCoT) that first generates a chain of plans as intermediate content planning, and then produces the counterargument based on the plan; (3) Our model variant without refinement module.
 All the baseline models use the same GPT-3.5 version as our framework.
 More details are in Appendix~\ref{sec:exp_details}.